djrenren/HubStats/README.md

 # HubStats
 ***
 Get the dirt from GitHub.com.
-An auto updating blame board for you friends/team.
+A live blame board for you friends/team.